ph8tel/get-my-youtube-data/README.md

 let channelVideos = await
 getYouTubeData.gimmeVideos(<channel-ID>, <yourAPIkey>)

-console.log('all videos for channel', <channel-ID>, 'are: ', channelVideos)
+console.log('all videos for channel', <uploads-ID>, 'are: ', channelVideos)
 ```
 * get all comments for a channel
 ```